olipho/scraping_projects/README.md

 If I had more time I would resolved some of the bugs I have detailed below, including
 - fixing the axis labelling on the graphs involving time which has been a continual challenge
 - I would like to be able to scrape all of the pages on my own profile, rather than getting a 403 error after 25 or so pages
 - A big thing would be to present this in a front end.
 I have played around with web frameworks (simple Flask and even simpler Django) but a free hosting service which seemed promising would only allow me to scrape from whitelisted sites.
+To be continued?
+However, Jupyter Notebooks in Github currently gives me exactly what I need in terms of sharing my output.

 ## review_scores
 Created to learn how to scrape from multiple pages and put into a single dataframe.
 The purpose of this scrape allows me to see the most recent Pitchfork review scores showing artist and album title without having to load each page.